Occurring in 99 per cent of domestic violence cases, economic abuse can affect clients of all backgrounds

 Graham wants to minimise how much he draws.
 The halving of the minimums means he can stop drawing any more income this year and take out less next year as well as he’s also eligible for the two cash bonuses that will be paid of $750 each by Centrelink, as he’s on the Age Pension also.

-Interest rates have been falling a lot faster and a lot longer than deeming rates for Centrelink and Veterans’ Affairs recipients, making it practically to even earn the current deeming rates from bank accounts.Higher-risk investments (in better markets) may potentially produce higher returns, but these are often not appropriate for people in aged care and can cause undue anxiety in times of large volatility.
+Higher-risk investments (in better markets) may potentially produce higher returns.
+But, these are often not appropriate for people in aged care and can cause anxiety in times of volatility.

-When deeming rates change on May 1, her pension will increase to $899.77 a fortnight and fees will decrease to $1108.65 a fortnight.
+When deeming rates change on May 1, her pension will increase to $899.77 and fees will decrease to $1108.65 a fortnight.
 This improves her income by $75.77 a fortnight, which helps with extra income to meet her expenses.

-Cash bonuses!
+Cash bonus

 Aged Care residents who receive a means-tested pension (Centrelink/Veterans’ Affairs) or hold either a Commonwealth Seniors Health Card or Veterans Gold Card will receive two $750 cash payments as a boost to income.
 Awesome!